THE TRANSATLANTIC MAGAZINE

 In the ACA's letter, the organization points to several problems that may arise for Americans living overseas which have yet to be addressed, including provisions for small loans for businesses, tax filing deadlines and the need for a bank account.

-Last week, we contacted the Treasury Department to ask if any provisions were being made for overseas Americans in relief efforts, though we have not received a response.
+Last week, The American contacted the Treasury Department to ask if any provisions were being made for overseas Americans in relief efforts, though we have not received a response.

 The full ACA letter can be seen by going to www.americansabroad.org/news/aca-message-to-congress-treasury-irs-americans-overses-must-be-included-in-covid-legislative-relief